waynodiablo/Oystercard/bookmark_manager/14_crud.md

 * Add new links :white_check_mark:
 * Delete links
 * Update links
+* Comment on Links
 * Tag links into categories
 * Filter links by tag
+* Users manage their links

 In this challenge, you will add functionality to **delete** and **update** links.

+## Learning Objectives

+* Create a CRUD system.

 ## Challenge Setup